DuckyBlender/duck_transcriber/README.md

 - `/start`: Initializes the bot and provides a welcome message.
 - `/help`: Provides information on how to use the bot and its features.
 - more coming soon!
+- `/transcribe`: Transcribes the voice, audio, or video note in the reply message.
+- `/translate`: Translates (into English) the voice, audio, or video note in the reply message.

 ## **Technical Details**